rradczewski/ymmv/_drafts/hooks-cypress-and-the-fabric-of-the-universe.md

 });
 ```

-Green again! **Still, the final tally left me disillusioned and frustrated.** As I tried to pay more respect to cypress and its idiomatic way of instrumenting my browser, the test suffered from the workarounds I had to employ to make it work.
+Green again! **Still, the final tally left me disillusioned and frustrated.** As I tried to pay more respect to Cypress and its idiomatic way of instrumenting my browser, the test suffered from the workarounds I had to employ to make it work.

-Cypress might be an amazing tool if you can easily change the system-under-test to be easier to test the way it wants you to test, but it failed me at a fundamental level: **The control over my tests and the flow-control patterns my brain is used to from any other library I've been familiar with in the javascript ecosystem are not available when I'm using cypress.**
+Cypress might be an amazing tool if you can easily change the system-under-test to be easier to test the way it wants you to test, but it failed me at a fundamental level: **The basic flow-control patterns my brain is used to from any other library I've been familiar with in the JavaScript ecosystem are not available when I'm using Cypress.**

 ![Screenshot showing the first test failing](/assets/hooks-cypress-and-the-fabric-of-the-universe--cypress.png)